Skip to content

 Custom MongoDB roles allow providing fine-grained access control over your MongoDB deployment.

-Custom MongoDB roles can be defined in a declarative way via the roles subsection in the Custom Resource.
+You can define custom MongoDB roles declaratively via the roles subsection in the Custom Resource.

 roles: